LauraBertola/Tutorials/WGS (low depth)/FastQC_Trimming_Mapping.md

 ## Raw data

-We'll provide raw :tiger: data for three samples to illustrate the steps of quality control, trimming and mapping.
+We'll provide raw :lion: data for ten samples to illustrate the steps of quality control, trimming and mapping.
 I've put the data that we'll be using here: /home/uramakri/laurabertola/Tutorial_WGS_HD/input_files
-You don't have to copy the data (with large datasets, we'll run out of disk space real fast!), but it is also inconvenient if you have to navigate my folder all the time.
+You don't have to copy the data (with large datasets, we'll run out of disk space real fast!), but it is also inconvenient if you have to navigate to my folder all the time.
 You can create a symbolic link (or soft link) in your own directory, which will serve as a connection to my folder.

 First make a folder in your directory for this Tutorial, using `mkdir`, check if it is there with `ls`, and then go to you're newly created folder, using `cd`.
 ```
-mkdir Tutorial_WGS_HD
+mkdir Tutorial_WGS_LD
 ```
 ```
 ls
 ```
 ```
-cd Tutorial_WGS_HD
+cd Tutorial_WGS_LD
 ```

 Now create the symbolic link to my folder by doing the following: